 You are given a short window of time to complete your quiz (approximately a minute per question), so be sure to carefully review the required content for each quiz before beginning.
-Complete and submit your quiz before the 5:00 pm CST deadline.
-If your quiz is in-progress, only answers saved before the 5:00 pm CST deadline will count.
-You will be allowed one attempt on each quiz.
+You must start your quiz by 4:59 pm on the due date in order to receive full credit for your quiz.
+Quizzes started at 5:00 pm or after, but within 24 hours of the due date, will be eligible for up to half credit.
+Other than the required orientation quiz, you will be allowed one attempt on each quiz.

-You will be able to review quiz questions, scores, and correct answers immediately upon submitting a quiz on the course site.
+You will be able to review quiz questions and correct answers once the quiz closes for all students; your score will be available immediately upon submitting a quiz on the course site.
 We encourage you to review the correct answers for any questions you may have answered incorrectly; this will further your understanding of important course concepts and help guide your studying for future quizzes and assignments.
 Contact your TA or the instructor if you have any questions.